news-ai/knowledge/README.md

 Key/value store for topic -> information about the topic.

 To install dependencies `pip install -r requirements.txt`.
-You also have to add a `api_key.txt` file with the AlchemyAPI key in the base directory (same directory as `knowledge_server.py`).
+You also have to add a `api_key.txt` file with the AlchemyAPI key in the base directory (same directory as `knowledge.py`).

 ### Running the application

-To run the knowledge server you can do `python knowledge_server.py`.
+To run the knowledge server you can do `python knowledge.py`.

+To run the API server you can do `python api.py`.

+Running celery: `celery worker -A taskrunner -l info -c 5`.

+Purging celery: `celery -A taskrunner purge`.

 ### Problems that this project attempts to solve